code-423n4/docs/roles/wardens/submission-guidelines.md

 Judges have the right to deem a warden ineligible for awards based on behavior and net quality/accuracy of submissions.
 This includes interactions with judges, staff, sponsors, and other wardens.
 Multiple violations or egregious abuses may also result in additional consequences, including account suspension or bans.

+Wardens who do not have the [SR role](https://docs.code4rena.com/roles/certified-contributors/sr-backstage-wardens) must not solicit SR wardens, validators, or judges to perform post-judging QA (PJQA) actions on their behalf; doing so is a violation of this policy.

 In order to ensure fairness and objectivity, a judge who makes the determination that a warden is deserving of consequences under the Good Citizen Rule will need “+1s” from two other judges.
 Staff will consider and validate each discipline recommendation based on the evidence presented by judges.

 ## Burden of proof